It is an adrenal hormone that acts on the adrenal (cortical) cortex in a regulatory (tropical) way.

 Possible consequences during and after the test

 When the needle is inserted to draw blood, some people may feel moderate pain, while others feel only a prick or stinging sensation.
-Afterwards, there may be something throbbing.
+Afterward, there may be something throbbing.

 Recommendations before performing the test

-Increase carbohydrate intake, good rest the night before, avoid the consumption of food 6 hours before, inform the treating doctor about medicines you are taking.
+Increase carbohydrate intake, good rest the night before, avoid consuming food 6 hours early and inform the treating doctor about your medicines.